Browse by Medical Category

 Consultations can also be obtained via the Center for Thoracic Cancers at the Mass General Cancer Center.
 The lung cancer research program, supported by Mass General thoracic surgery, is a multifaceted effort designed to understand thoracic cancer biology, discover novel agents, and improve treatment.

 Our program is a national leader in the treatment of thoracic cancers.
-We were the first to pioneer several of the surgical procedures and radiation therapies used to treat these cancers, and we continue to advance the field of cancer medicine with new techniques and research.
+We were the first to pioneer several of the surgical procedures and radiation therapies, and targeted therapies used to treat these cancers, and we continue to advance the field of cancer medicine with new techniques and research.
 We treat thousands of patients annually, and studies show that such high-volume experience results in improved patient outcomes.

 Specialization also improves outcomes.
 Among our highly specialized services is the Francis H. Burr Proton Therapy Center.
 It is the Northeast’s only proton radiation facility, offering precisely-targeted radiation that eliminates tumors while reducing damage to healthy tissue.
 This therapy may be used for patients with certain thoracic cancers.